Mary Craig Ministries

 Free Commercial Bible Programs and Packages

 E4 FreeBibleSoftware.com: All the standard public domain Bibles, plus a tremendous library of reference works, including Greek and Hebrew for free plus S&H. S&H is $7.95 and requested donation is $5 (optional).
 This looks like it may have at least as much as Cross Country (above), maybe more, in terms of reference works.
-The downside is that, besides the public domain Bibles (KJV, ASV 1901, etc.) freely available with all Bible software, there is only 1 major Bible translation available, so far (2005) for $5 extra -- NKJV.
+The downside is that, besides the public domain Bibles (KJV, ASV 1901, etc.) freely available with all Bible software, there is only 1 major Bible translation available, so far (2009) for $10 extra -- NKJV.
 The biggest plus, according to the developers, is that they use the Libronix Digital Library System (DLS) from Logos Bible Software.
 See more info on this at www.logos, and What is the Libronix Digital Library System?
-The software is proprietary, so I don't know how many other Bible software publisher's modules are compatible with this.
+The software/library system is proprietary, so I don't know how many other Bible software publisher's modules are compatible with this.
 You may want to find out if they plan to make other Bible translation modules available before paying very much for extra reference works.
 Many add-ons seem to be very expensive.

-Commercial Bible Programs and Packages
+Pay Commercial Bible Programs and Packages

 Same comments as above.
 Commercial grade (higher quality and easier to use) programs/packages.
 Some of these companies charge more than others for similar add-ons.
 Searching on Google for reviews and evaluating them yourself can help you decide which one(s) will work best for you.